If you have any further enquiries, please email Mr David Good, Head of Economics and Business Studies, at firstname.lastname@example.org

 All students learn in a well-resourced centre, with an extensive reference library in the department.
 Throughout the course, material is examined from textbooks, case studies, magazines and quality newspapers.
 Current affairs programmes are also important as well as up-to-date documentaries following topical issues.

-You will be expected to have a keen interest in the economy and what is going on in the world by reading and watching current events.
-Ultimately, you must apply your knowledge outside of the classroom environment each and every day to get the most from the course.
-You will be expected to be proactive with work and complete work on time.
+You will be expected to have a keen interest in Business and ultimately must apply your knowledge outside of the classroom environment each and every day to get the most from the course.
+You will be expected to be proactive with work and have a good attitude in relation to completing it on time.

-What can an A Level in Economics lead to?
+What can an A Level in Business lead to?

-Many students go to university to follow courses in Economics or Business related subjects, for example, Accountancy, Economics, Government, Banking, Insurance, Finance, Operations Management, Actuarial Studies, Management Accounting, Marketing, Personnel and Recruitment.
+Many students go to university to follow courses in Business related subjects, for example, Accountancy, Business Management, International Marketing and have careers in Banking, Insurance, Government, Finance, Operations Management, International Marketing, Public Relations, Human Resource Management.